WhitneyXTo/HangmanGame/README.md

             4.7 return a copy of current Player object (__copy__)

     5. Game.py
-        This python file is a Game class with attributes of number of guesses, correct guess streak, available letters, word to guess, hidden word to show user and a player object.
-The Game class has methods to
+        -This python file is a Game class with attributes of number of guesses, correct guess streak, available letters, word to guess, hidden word to show user and a player object.
+        -The Game class has methods to

             5.1. get/set private variable 'guess'
             5.2 get word and hidden word